appcelerator-forks/appcelerator-training.learning-paths/learning-modules/appc.WELCOME/en/deck.md

 # Welcome

-Welcome to Appcelerator Certified Developer
+Welcome to Appcelerator SDK Fundamentals

 Take the [assessment](http://)